risingwavelabs/risingwave-docs/docs/sql/system-catalogs/information-schema.md

 ## Tables

-The  `information_schema.tables` view contains all tables, views, and materialized views defined in the current database.
+The  `information_schema.tables` view contains all tables, views, sinks, and materialized views defined in the current database.

 :::note